 The “Right to be Forgotten” is not universal.
 It only applies to EU residents and non-EU citizens living in an EU member state.

 Units that collect personal information do not need consent for all collection and use.
-Contractural obligations and legitimate business interests do not require consent under GDPR.
+Contractual obligations and legitimate business interests do not require consent under GDPR.

-How will Penn State’s Privacy and Compliance team meet GDPR requirements?
+What initiatives and processes have Penn State’s Privacy and Compliance team put in place to meet GDPR requirements?

-- Data inventory (data collection and use/purpose of collection)
+- Collected data inventories (data collection and use/purpose of collection)

 - Mechanism for requesting the “Right to be Forgotten”/”Right of Erasure” or “Right to Access”

 What do I need to do for GDPR compliance?

-Unless the Privacy and Compliance team has met with you, you do not need to do anything immediately.
+Unless the Privacy and Compliance team has met with you, you do not need to do anything currently.
 However, your unit may begin to document any data elements you collect and why you collect them.
 Learn more about data inventory here.
-As we continue to complete “behind the scenes” work, it will take some time to understand and determine the implications of GDPR requirements and how best to meet them.

 If you have additional questions pertaining to GDPR, please contact email@example.com